Updated December, 2014.

-I’m getting a lot of e-mails lately where people who have just started a blog are looking for tips and suggestions for getting more visitors and traffic to their blog.
+I’m getting a lot of e-mails lately from people who have just started a blog and are looking for tips and suggestions for getting more visitors and traffic to their blog.
 Here’s an example:

-It’s not an easy task, but if you do things right from the beginning you will start receiving some traffic and it WILL start to increase over time.
-I’m suggesting you to follow those methods below, and if you do, you will see some results.
-However, don’t wait for a miracle and be prepared to wait at least 2-3 months for decent traffic flow.
+It’s not an easy task, but if you get things right at the beginning you will start receiving some traffic and it WILL increase over time.
+I’m suggest you follow the methods below, and if you do, you will see some results.
+However, don’t wait for a miracle and be prepared to wait at least 2-3 months for a decent traffic flow.

 1) Create good content / well-written blog posts

 This should be your number one task from the beginning.
 You’ll need to write compelling and interesting blog posts.
-In case you are having writer’s block or just don’t know what to write about, then I suggest you to check my post: 101 blog post ideas
+If you are having writer’s block or just don’t know what to write about, then I suggest you check my post titled: 101 blog post ideas

 - Information that other people (your blog readers) may not be aware of.
 It’s even better when it’s valuable and up-to-date.